AleksanderSzczuchniak/reduxToDoApp/README.md

 You can login by using example@example.com password: example or if you are Mateusz Choma youre password is example and youre email.

+        visit this site to checkout this awesome app:

+            massive-creator.surge.sh